JAlcocerT/JAlcocerT/content/blog/dev-py-flask.md

 The initial app is using Flask in a really cool way with **ChartsJS**, like [ChartJS HUGO](https://jalcocert.github.io/JAlcocerT/using-hugo-as-website/#charts-in-hugo)!
 {{< /callout >}}

-See how it renders within the HUGO post:
+See how **ChartJS renders here** within the HUGO post thanks to [this shortcode](https://github.com/JAlcocerT/JAlcocerT/blob/main/themes/hextra/layouts/shortcodes/chart.html):

 {{< chart 100 200 >}}
 {